-In his roles at the FCA, David led a Division of over 200 staff and was responsible for the UK Listing Authority; primary, secondary, post-trade and wholesale conduct policy; market surveillance and investigations into market abuse; the supervision of the market infrastructure, trading firms, benchmark providers and client assets in the UK; and the regulation of the UK Covered Bond programme.
+In his roles at the FCA, Mr. Lawton led a Division of over 200 staff and was responsible for the U.K. Listing Authority; primary, secondary, post-trade and wholesale conduct policy; market surveillance and investigations into market abuse; the supervision of the market infrastructure, trading firms, benchmark providers and client assets in the U.K.; and the regulation of the U.K. Covered Bond programme.

-Before joining the FSA in January 2005, David spent nearly 20 years at Her Majesty's Treasury, latterly as Head of Capital Markets and Governance, with responsibility for the Department’s policy towards securities and wholesale financial markets, prudential capital standards, accounting and auditing issues, corporate governance and company law.
+Before joining the FSA in January 2005, Mr. Lawton spent nearly 20 years at Her Majesty's Treasury, latterly as Head of Capital Markets and Governance, with responsibility for the Department’s policy towards securities and wholesale financial markets, prudential capital standards, accounting and auditing issues, corporate governance and company law.

 Mr. Lawton is an economist by training, with degrees from Cambridge University and the London School of Economics.